Payment Terms (July 2023 Version)

 You must open a Square Account to access any Proceeds.
 You confirm that you are either a legal resident of the United Kingdom or a business entity authorised to conduct business in the United Kingdom and that you are an authorised signatory for the business you represent.
 You must use your or your business’ true and accurate name when opening a Square Account.
 This name will appear on the credit or debit card statements of your customers for all payments you accept using the Payment Services.
 At the time of your registration, you must promptly provide us with all trade (doing business as) names used by you, including the purpose and nature of your business and update this information on an ongoing basis by contacting Square Support.

-If you initiate a payment order as payee, you must give us your: (a) bank account name (including the complete name of the account holder); (b) bank account number; and (c) sort code.
-Square Europe will only initiate deposits to bank accounts located within the United Kingdom denominated in pound sterling.
+In order to receive the Payment Services, you must give us your: (a) bank account name (including the complete name of the account holder) which must be the same individual or company as the Square account holder; (b) bank account number; and (c) sort code.
+This bank account (your “Linked Bank Account”) is the only account we will use for bank account transactions, including settlement and direct debits.
+Square Europe will only settle Proceeds to bank accounts located within the United Kingdom denominated in pound sterling.

 7. Underwriting and Identity Verification